Cedar Rapids Divorce Lawyer

 The Court has ordered me to attend some classes.
 What do I need to attend and why?

-When a divorce or custody action is filed, there is a corresponding Family Law Requirements Order.
+When a divorce is filed, there is a corresponding Family Law Requirements Order.
 Within that order, the court outlines certain classes that each party must attend before their case can move forward.
 In Linn County, all parties must complete the following classes: a class for separating or divorcing parents, a session of mediation, children must attend a class organized and put on by the Kids First Law Center (ages 6 to 16), and an online mediation course.

 The courses are designed to encourage settlement without the need for trial, and to give both parents and children the tools necessary to deal with the emotional and practical realities of divorcing or separating parents.
 Failure to complete these requirements will delay your case.